-Readers shared with us their favorite Jersey ice cream joints.
+Readers shared with us their favorite Jersey ice cream joints (and we’ve added a few of our own, too).
 From must-try flavors to old-fashioned shakes and sodas, these ice cream parlors are the best of the best.
 Now, get out there and chow down!

 Applegate Farms (Montclair)

 If you’re craving some great ice cream with a side of history, check out Applegate Farm.
 Housed in the original, 1848 farmhouse, this 166-year-old shop has survived the Civil War, Great Depression, and two World Wars, all while growing from simple dairy barn to one of the East Coast’s largest ice cream outlets.
 Scooping over 50 flavors of ice cream, sherbet, Italian ice, and sorbet, plus seasonal options—like peppermint stick and pumpkin ice creams—it’s no secret why readers can’t get enough.